goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 ---

 This document is addressed to Bachelor and Master students at Goethe University and at ITU, who wish to write their research project or thesis project in theoretical computer science.
-This area includes aspects of _Algorithms_, _Complexity_, _Algorithm Engineering_ and _Discrete Mathematics_.
-Most student projects in Theoretical Computer Science belong to one of three themes:
-_Engineering_, _Visualization_, and _Theory_.

 ## Topics

+Student projects under my supervision typically belong to one of four themes:
+_Engineering_, _Visualization_, _AI Alignment_, and _Theory_.

 ### Algorithmic Engineering

 **Goal:** implement algorithms that may never have been implemented before!
 Test them rigorously, and compare their performance to other algorithms and implementations.